iredmail/docs/en_US/upgrade/0-upgrade.ee.md

 service iredmail start
 ```

-After upgraded binary, login to the web UI as global admin.
-If there's some
+After upgraded binary, please empty the web browser cache first, then login to
+the web UI as global admin.
+If there's some update for deployed software like
-update for deployed software like Postfix, Dovecot, Nginx, etc, it will show
+Postfix, Dovecot, Nginx, etc, it will show a banner with `Upgrade` button,
-a banner with `Upgrade` button, please click it to finish the upgrade.
+click it to finish the upgrade.

 ![](./images/ee/dashboard-upgrade.png)